Our Social Purpose Programme

 Wellbeing in Nature (January 2019- January 2020)

 In September 2018, Greenwood Music, along with Fotonow CIC, was invited to be a delivery partner on the above project led by the Zebra Collective.
-This project was informed by the robust research outlined above and reports that the interventions most effective in improving mental wellbeing were those with a positive focus including:
+This project was informed by the robust research outlined above.

 Zebra Collective’s work with communities is strength-based and utilises a solution-focused approach.
 This pilot developed an experiential active learning project.
 In collaboration with Hamoaze House and The Zone- both supporting people with multiple and complex needs in Plymouth- we worked with two cohorts of 10 people.
 We delivered a programme of six workshops per group, mostly set within our 40-acre ancient woodland.
 The programme included a Wellbeing Audit, solution-focused goal setting and planning, forest therapy activities and workshops in photography, sound-recording and editing.
 Participants were supported to co-design the programme.
 Having completed the programme, participants developed a ‘wellbeing action plan’ and had the opportunity to become conservation volunteers as part of our ‘Friends of Caradon Wood’ project (see below) as well as contributing to a ‘sharing’ event.